Making Tables Accessible in Adobe Acrobat Pro – A Comprehensive Guide

-Hello, and welcome to the Accessibility Guy channel.
-Today we’re going to be looking all about table accessibility in Adobe Acrobat Pro.
+Today we’re talking all about table accessibility in Adobe Acrobat Pro.
 We will cover topics like using the reading order tool to tag individual cells, setting the scope of individual cells, fixing row and column-span problems, and adding associated header IDs for a header and data cell connection.

 Table tag breakdown